-Prior to the construction of Boston City Hall, the surrounding neighborhood was known as Dock Square, and later renamed to Scollay Square, after the real estate developer who purchased a prominent building in the square in 1795.
+The neighborhood where City Hall is now located was originally known as Dock Square, and later renamed in 1838 to Scollay Square, after the real estate developer who purchased a prominent building in the square in 1795.
 Up until the 1950s, Scollay Square was a commercial center and a junction point for multiple trolley lines.
-However, the Square had become a central location for many of the city's less desirable businesses, like burlesque houses and tattoo parlors, thus directing early urban renewal efforts to that area.8 The efforts of the Boston Redevelopment Authority in the 1960s transformed Scollay Square into Government Center, a medium-density center of civic activity that employed 25,000 white-collar workers, with New City Hall at its center.
+However, the Square had become a central location for many of the city's less desirable businesses, such as burlesque houses and tattoo parlors, thus a prime target for early urban renewal efforts to that area.
+The efforts of the Boston Redevelopment Authority in the 1960s transformed Scollay Square into Government Center, a medium-density center of civic activity that employed 25,000 white-collar workers, with New City Hall at its center.